 Statistical analyses were performed using SPSS® (Statistical Package for Social Sciences, version 22.0) and SigmaPlot (version 12.0).
 The distribution of data was examined using the Shapiro-Wilk test.
 Exercise capacity, peak HR, nadir SpO2, end-test BORGd and BORGf elicited during the two tests were compared using paired t-tests.
 Differences between the exercise tests are expressed as mean difference (MD) [95% confidence interval (CI)].
 Clinically important oxygen desaturation during the 6MWT and CPET was defined as a >4% fall in SpO2 from resting measures, to a value <90%.
-A subgroup analysis comparing exercise responses during the two tests in people diagnosed with COPD was undertaken using an independent t-test.
+A subgroup analysis comparing exercise responses during the two tests in people diagnosed with COPD versus people not diagnosed with COPD was undertaken using an independent t-test.
 In order to compare the patterns of changes in measures of HR and SpO2 during each test, data were grouped into deciles (i.e. epochs equivalent to 10% of the total test duration) using a two-dimensional data transformation.
 Comparison of both HR and SpO2 at each decile throughout the 6MWT and the CPET was performed using a one-way repeated measures analysis of variance with Tukey's post-hoc.
-Correlations between variables from the 6MWT (i.e. 6MWD and 6MWW) and variables from the CPET (i.e. $VO{2peak}$ and $VO{2peak}$ and
+Correlations between variables from the 6MWT (i.e. 6MWD and 6MWW) and variables from the CPET (i.e. $VO{2peak}$ and Wmax) were calculated utilising Pearson's correlation coefficient (see online supplementary material).
+The effect of test repetition on 6MWD was examined using a paired t-test.
+For all analyses, a p value $\leq 0.05$ was considered significant.
+Data are expressed as mean±standard deviation (SD).

 This study represents a secondary analysis of data collected as part of a larger study that compared several outcomes in people following curative intent treatment for NSCLC with those in age and gender-matched healthy controls.
-For the larger study, the sample size calculation indicated that 18 participants with NSCLC and 18 healthy controls were needed to detect a between-group difference in VO2peak of 0.55 L·min-1 with a standard deviation of 0.57 L·min-1 ( $\alpha = 0.05$ , $1 - \beta = 0.8$ ).
+For the larger study, the sample size calculation indicated that 18 participants with NSCLC and 18 healthy controls were needed to detect a between-group difference in VO2peak of 0.55 L·min-1 with a standard deviation of 0.57 L·min-1 ( $\alpha = 0.05$ , 1 - $\beta = 0.8$ ).
 Data collected in the participants with NSCLC who completed this larger study were used in the analyses presented in the current study.